LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-19-(Angular-Lesson-2).md

 # Lesson 19: Angular Part 2

-## In the prep work this week (Angular Lesson 2), the students learned:
+## In the prep work for this lesson, the students learned:

 1. Structural directives shape the page by adding and removing elements.
     1. Structural directives start with a *, such as ``*ngIf``, ``*ngFor``.